Professional Program in Accounting (PPA)

 - PPA Spotlights

-My goal as director of the Professional Program in Accounting (PPA) is to make PPA one of the top-rated accounting programs in the country.
-PPA aims to place its students in the most competitive professional internships and full-time positions, and I expect that our students will become leaders in the accounting profession and the business world.
+Our goal as directors of the Professional Program in Accounting (PPA) is to make PPA one of the top-rated accounting programs in the country.
+PPA aims to place its students in the most competitive professional internships and full-time positions, and we expect that our students will become leaders in the accounting profession and the business world.

-I look forward to the continued growth of the program.
-If you are interested in joining the program or would like to find out how you can recruit students from PPA, please feel free to contact me.
+We look forward to the continued growth of the program.
+If you are interested in joining the program or would like to find out how you can recruit students from PPA, please feel free to contact Elizabeth Pigg.

 Please note that satisfaction of minimum admission requirements does not guarantee acceptance into the PPA program.